Jonpatt92/ballroom-beats-service/README.md

 Be sure you uncomment the production settings and production connection before compiling and deploying to Heroku or your application will not work.

+## Reseting modules

+Run this command to remove any unused modules: `go mod tidy`

+Run this command to install any new modules: `go mod vendor`